MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

         -   Recovery to the original location is not supported.

--   SQL Server 2014 backup issues:
+-   SQL Server 2014 or above backup issues:

-    -   SQL server 2014 added a new feature to create a database for on-premises SQL Server in Windows Azure Blob storage.
+    -   SQL server 2014 added a new feature to create a [database for on-premises SQL Server in Windows Azure Blob storage](https://docs.microsoft.com/sql/relational-databases/databases/sql-server-data-files-in-microsoft-azure?view=sql-server-ver15).
 DPM cannot be used to protect this configuration.

-    -   There are some known issues with "Prefer secondary" backup preference for the SQL AlwaysOn option, DPM always takes a backup from secondary; if no secondary can be found then the backup fails.
+    -   There are some known issues with *Prefer secondary* backup preference for the SQL AlwaysOn option, DPM always takes a backup from secondary; if no secondary can be found then the backup fails.

 ## Before you start